5OME-ONE/5OME-ONE.github.io/_posts/Write-Ups/2025-09-21-Victoris4-finals-OSINT.md

 ![alt text](/assets/images/Write-Ups/victoris4_OSINT_finals/mitre-attack.png)

-After knowing the wiper name we can [Malware Bazaar](https://bazaar.abuse.ch/browse.php?search=tag%3AAcidRain) and search with the tag `AcidRain`, we see two samples, we download the oldest one matching the attack date and start analyzing.
+After knowing the wiper's name we can go to [Malware Bazaar](https://bazaar.abuse.ch/browse.php?search=tag%3AAcidRain) and search with the tag `AcidRain`, we see two samples, we download the oldest one matching the attack date and start analyzing.

 ![alt text](/assets/images/Write-Ups/victoris4_OSINT_finals/malware-bazaar.png)